Managing Runtime env variables in JS Vite applications with Docker and Nginx

 }

-It replaces placeholders in index.html with actual environment variables:
+It replaces placeholders in index.html with actual environment variables at container startup:

 #!/bin/sh